design for a better world

 At Gehrung+Graham, we integrate cutting-edge alternative energy technologies, energy-efficient design concepts, and careful attention to siting to create both Net Zero and Positive Energy buildings for our clients.

-For examples, please see our completed Net Zero or Positive Energy projects in Charlottesville and Central Virginia:
+For examples, please see our portfolio for completed Net Zero or Positive Energy projects in Charlottesville and Central Virginia.

 Passive House is the most stringent global performance-based energy-efficiency standard for buildings.
 It is applicable to both residential and commercial architecture.
 Passive Buildings use a minimum of active space conditioning energy, while simultaneously offering superior indoor-air-quality and thermal comfort through: